marseille1337/instagram-mass-comment/README.md

 *Why do i release this?*

-A lot of peoples are selling mass mention / mass comment bots for instagram, for a lot of money, so i thought i've code a own one, which is public and free!
+A lot of peoples are selling mass mention / mass comment / mass advertising bots for instagram, for a lot of money, so i thought i've code a own one, which is public and free!
 Enjoy it

 *How does it work?*